Mark Lemke: Career

-In his 11-year career, Lemke played in 62 postseason games and appeared in four World Series (1991, 1992, 1995, 1996).
-He won a World Series with the Braves in 1995, and he led all Braves players with a .417 batting average in the 1991 World Series.
+In his 11-year career, Lemke played in 62 postseason games and appeared in four World Series (1991, 1992, 1995, 1996), all with Atlanta in their "Big Three" era.

+He led the team with a .417 batting average in the 1991 World Series.
+He won a World Series with the Braves in 1995.
 He also was the last out in the 1996 World Series, when the New York Yankees won their first World Series in 18 years, popping out to Yankee third baseman Charlie Hayes with the count full.
 Lemke is the all-time record holder for most career plate appearances without being hit by a pitch (3,664).

 Boston Red Sox

 The sharp fielding Lemke left the Braves after the 1997 season.
 On March 26, 1998, he signed as a free agent with the Boston Red Sox.
 While trying to turn a double play in a game against the Chicago White Sox on May 19, 1998, Lemke was injured in a collision with baserunner Chad Kreuter.
 He suffered a concussion that finished his season and essentially ended his major league career.